gmngmstr/CSELv2/Modifications.md

 - Made window start full-screen
 - Modified variables to save the scoring report to the same location a the scoring engine to remove ghosting on the desktop
 - Made 'Write to Config' also run install.sh
+- Changed index to the location of the scoring engine and indexD to the location of the Desktop

 ## List of modifications to payload
 - Fixed score totaler